terra-geo/geog510-test/test.md

 ---

-"Mycotoxins in Food: Risks for Humans and Animals"
+# Mycotoxins in Food: Risks for Humans and Animals

 layout: post

 description: "Understanding mycotoxins, their risks, and how to mitigate contamination in food."
 ![Food Safety](/images/veg_fruits.png)
 ---------------------------------------------------------------------------------------------------